-What exactly is a waiver?
-Most people have agreed to a waiver at one point or another, perhaps when renting skis, going horseback riding, hiring a personal trainer, or engaging in some other service or recreation that involves some degree of risk, bodily or otherwise.
+What exactly is a liability waiver?
+Most people have signed a waiver form at one point or another, perhaps when renting skis, going horseback riding, hiring a personal trainer, or engaging in some other service or recreation that involves some degree of risk, bodily or otherwise.
 But what exactly are waivers, and what power do they carry?

 Gyms are full of potentially dangerous equipment and people maneuvering around this equipment, as well as amenities like pools, saunas, and steam rooms.
 This is in addition to the ordinary risks of injury such as stairs or parking lots.
 By signing a liability waiver, clients acknowledge the risks inherent to their presence and participation, and theoretically agree to remove legal liability from the trainer or the fitness center which employs him or her – even in the case of human negligence or faulty machinery.